 Whatever they designed, it would need to be manufactured in small parts that could be internally assembled to fill the towering atrium, and also have some relationship to the pool below.

 As Thomas describes it, they decided to work on the principle that whatever media was used, each of the resulting components must be small enough to fit through a letterbox.

 The ground floor pool gave the basis of thinking: perhaps the clue was in fluidity.

-They started to investigate how to fill the space with a form that was, in itself, fluid.
+The studi creatives started to investigate how to fill the space with a form that was, in itself, fluid.

 They wanted something that would offer a variable impact in how it looked from many different perspectives:

-The idea was to have whatever form they chose, to be in itself a discovery – reflective of the spirit of championing and celebrating medical discovery that underlies the Trust itself.
+The idea was to have whatever form they chose to be in itself a discovery – reflective of the spirit of championing and celebrating medical discovery that underlies the Trust itself.

 The conclusion was that the design should be fluid in shape, yet somehow be a metaphor that reflected a catalytic reaction between liquid and solid.

 Since the space when viewed from the top seemed like a Gravity Chamber, the concept of something falling was taken forward with experiments made by dropping molten metal into water: cold, heated, spinning – creating spontaneously formed shapes.